stellar-admin/website/input/docs/validation.md

 ## Validating resources

-When using the `DbContextDataSource`, StellarAdmin will automatically perform validation on your resources before updating the entity on your `DbContext`.
+When using the `DbContextDataSource`, StellarAdmin will automatically perform validation on your resources before updating the entity on your database context.
 However, when you are making use of the `DelegateDataSource`, you will need to perform the validation yourself.
 StellarAdmin provides a `FormHelpers` class with a `ValidateResource` method that you can call.

 ## Validating actions